bladeacer/obsi-snip-coll/snippets/flexcyon/accessibility/filters.md

 # Filters

-Sets the default contrast, brightness and saturation throughout Obsidian.
+Sets the global contrast, brightness and saturation throughout Obsidian.

 This snippet was automatically extracted from the `flexcyon` theme.